 The PRs that were nominated by the CCM during the funding request stage are to be confirmed by the Global Fund during grant-making.
 Sometimes, the PRs that were nominated during the funding request development are not confirmed by the Global Fund.
 It is also possible that additional PRs are nominated during grant-making.
-It is important to pay attention to the final PR selection during grant-making
+It is important to pay attention to the final PR selection during grant-making.

 Dual-track financing is the inclusion of both government and non-government PRs to manage Global Fund grants.
+In its 2020 lessons learned report, the TRP noted a decreasing number of civil society Principal Recipients - which in many countries enable access to HIV prevention interventions, particularly for key populations, and the continuation of services as countries transition out of Global Fund financing.
 The Global Fund recognizes that civil society and the private sector can, and should, play a role in the development of funding requests and the implementation and oversight of grants at the country level.
 The Global Fund recommends the routine inclusion of funding requests with both government and non-government implementers as part of its commitment to strengthening the role of civil society and the private sector in the processes of the Global Fund.